 The trustworthiness of the Internet needs improvement.
 One of the initiatives would be to provide decentralised internet-wide identity mechanisms.
 A better protection of users starts with the ability to distinguish users from each other.

-Ensure extended EOL to end-users
+■ Ensure extended EOL to end-users

-Duty to update/mandatory open sourcing at the End Of Life of devices.
-Users should not need to throw out working devices, because the original vendor is no longer supporting security updates.
-Alternatively, full technical specifications could be published and any hardware or software locks present preventing installation of updates could be switched off.
+Duty to update/mandatory open sourcing at EOL: users should not need to throw out working devices, because the original vendor is no longer supporting security updates.

 Naming system alternatives